kaidez/kaidez.com/_drafts/2015-07-28-custom-click-to-tweet-button.md

 cat-name: "Tutorials"
 tags: [tutorials]
 ---
-"Click to Tweet" links are a highly-recommended method for promoting your site's content.
+"Click to Tweet" links are a highly-recommended way of promoting your site content.
 Placing a link at the end of your content that politely asks readers to Tweet it through their personal Twitter accounts has proven to be an effective way of spreading your message.

 I'm redesigning my blog with WordPress at the time of this post and am adding this functionality to the new design.
 I want the code optimized to run as fast as possible, so I'm using JavaScript to create this functionality instead of depending on a WordPress plugin...yes, __this code can work outside of WordPress__.